-GoPro videos and family videos are THE BEST when there is background music to set the mood, aren’t they?
+Are you curious where you can find background music for video?
+Hobby videos, GoPro videos, and family movies are the best when there is background music to set the mood, aren’t they?
 Music really enhances the story, the memories, and the adventure.
+In fact, one of the most asked questions I get is “Where can I find background music for my videos?”!

 What we’re talking about here is Royalty Free Music.
-That means music that you either download for free, or you pay a one-time fee to use in your video projects.
+That means music that you either download for free, or you pay a one-time fee to use in as background music for video projects.

 That doesn’t mean that the music isn’t protected by copyright–it still is.
 It just means that the owner or creator of the music has licensed it to you to use in your videos.